xwmx/bash-boilerplate/README.md

 Exit immediately if a pipeline returns non-zero.

-This is super useful to avoiding scary errors, but there are some things to watch out for.
+This is super useful for avoiding scary errors, but there are some things to watch out for.
 When using `read -rd ''` with a heredoc, the exit status is non-zero, even though there isn't an error, and this setting then causes the script to exit. `read -rd ''` is synonymous